drug-design/course/docs/chapters/adme-properties.md

 #### More Insights into ADME Predictions
 *[ADME]: Absorption, Distribution, Metabolism, Excretion

-How can the physicochemical properties of a drug be predicted?
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/more-insights-into-adme-predictions-b8d947eb'><i class='fa fa-play' aria-hidden='true'></i></button>How can the physicochemical properties of a drug be predicted?
 How can these properties be used in building a predictive ADME model?
 How is it possible to map out the potential interest of a new chemical structure solely from its molecular structure?
 All these questions will be addressed in the chapter on "ADME Predictions".
 *[ADME]: Absorption, Distribution, Metabolism, Excretion

 ![](https://media.drugdesign.org/course/adme-properties/6_4_2_0_0_1.png){: loading=lazy }

-Copyright © 2022 drugdesign.org
+Copyright © 2024 drugdesign.org